Projects in RUBION

 Funded by: Deutsche Forschungsgemeinschaft

-Burried layers in diamond (Group Lorke, University Duisburg-Essen)Ion Beam Analysis and Material Modification, RUBION, Ruhr-Universität Bochum
+Burried layers in diamond (Group Lorke, University Duisburg-Essen)Group of Hans-Werner Becker, RUBION, Ruhr-Universität Bochum

 A burried graphite layer to serve as a gate for a FET should be produced by the implantation of carbon in diamond with an energy of 100 keV to open the possibility to stabilize and manipulate single NV centres.